 The course provides a mode of analysis for the study of political systems.
 Basic concepts of political science are utilized to present a descriptive and analytical examination of various political systems that can be classified as liberal democracies, post-communist, newly industrializing countries, and Third World.
 Particular attention is paid to the governmental structure, current leadership and major issues of public policy of those selected political systems under review.

-Technology, Ethics and Global Politics
+Tech, Ethics & Global Politics

 This course examines the mutual influence of science, technology and global politics within the framework of international ethics.
 Contemporary debates around drones, climate change, cyber security, the Ebola pandemic, hydraulic fracturing, renewable energy, nanotechnology, biotechnology, and nuclear power reveal the field of International Relations must take scientific and technological developments more seriously.
 In order to comprehend the mutual influence of science, technology, and global politics, the course will examine the political project of the early moderns, who sought the removal of traditional, moral restraints on scientific and technological innovations, as well as the international efforts to regulate scientific and technological innovation beginning in the twentieth century and continuing to the present day.

 Examines the interplay between states and markets, as well as the interaction of the global economy and international politics.
 The course will cover political economy, political ideology, global trade, international capital investment, debt, the integration of national financial markets, and the impact of globalization on society and the environment.